juspay/cachix-push/README.md

 # cachix-push

-A flake app that can push packages and devshells to cachix
+A flake app that can push all buildable flake outputs (packages, checks and devshells) to cachix

 ## Usage